 When it comes to using this general data and information, Dradura Group GmbH does not draw any conclusions about the affected person.
 Instead, this information is required to (1) correctly deliver the contents of our website, (2) optimize the content of our website as well as the advertising for it, (3) ensure the continuous functionality of our information technology systems and the technology of our website and (4) avert any danger in case our information technology systems are attacked and to provide the law enforcement authorities with the information necessary to make a prosecution in the event of a cyber attack.
 This anonymously collected data and information is therefore evaluated by Dradura Group GmbH statistically on the one hand and furthermore with the aim of increasing data protection and data security at our company, in order to ultimately ensure an optimal protection level for the personal data processed by us.
 The anonymous data on the server log files is saved separately from all personal data given by an affected person.

 Due to legal requirements, the website of Dradura Holding GmbH contains information that enables a fast way of getting in contact with our company electronically as well as direct communication with us; this involves a general email address.
 If an affected person contacts the body responsible for processing by email or via a contact form, the personal data sent by the affected person is automatically saved.
 Such personal data sent to use by an affected person on a voluntary basis is saved for the purposes of processing the inquiry, getting in contact with the affected person or in case of follow-up questions and deleted once the inquiry has been processed.

 Art.
-6 a of the GDPR is used by Dradura Holding GmbH as the legal basis for processing procedures, during which we obtain consent for a particular processing purpose.
+6 a of the GDPR is used by Dradura Group GmbH as the legal basis for processing procedures, during which we obtain consent for a particular processing purpose.

 If the processing of personal data is necessary to fulfil a contract with the affected person, for example to deliver goods or to provide any other service or return service, then processing is based on Art.
 6 b of the GDPR.